MD1 (military R&D organisation): History

 Macrae soon also secured all the staff, including Norman Angier who continued as Assistant Director and senior civilian member of the staff throughout the war.
 Following an air raid, a large country house The Firs (fortunately the second home of a patriotic Major) was requisitioned and the design and workshops relocated there, in Whitchurch near Aylesbury in Buckinghamshire close to the Prime Minister at Chequers.
 There they developed and to some extent produced munitions.

 During the phoney war, MIR(c) was engaged in developing the floating mine required for Churchill's planned Operation Royal Marine which aimed to disrupt German shipping in their inland waterways by dropping these mines into the river at Strasbourg.

 Churchill lobbied for recognition of Jefferis, suggesting promotion.

 When MIR was combined with other activities to form the Special Operations Executive, MIR(C) instead (in November 1940) became a department in the Ministry of Defence; effectively under the wing of the Prime Minister who was the Minister of Defence.
 As First Lord of the Treasury as well, Churchill could provide funds.
 Churchill, Professor Lindemann and General Ismay (Churchill's chief scientific and military advisors respectively) would protect MD1 from the Ministry of Supply and the Ordnance Board whose areas they encroached on.
 The Ministry of Supply carried out the necessary administration of MD1 but the War Cabinet was in control.

 Jefferis was promoted to Lieutenant-Colonel and Macrae to Major.

 Other staff at MD1 included Stewart Blacker who was brought in after his privately invented Blacker Bombard was taken on for official development.

-With the end of the war and the removal of Churchill from office, MD1 was taken over by the Ministry of Supply and the Weapons research establishment at Fort Haldane with the result that it was disbanded.
+With the end of the war and the removal of Churchill from office, MD1 was taken over by the Ministry of Supply and the Weapons research establishment at Fort Halstead with the result that it was disbanded.
 Macrae felt this was an act of revenge by those who had opposed it and Professor Lindemann.
 Production machinery went to the Rocket Propulsion Establishment at Westcott effectively for scrapping.

 Jefferis received an appointment to the Pakistan Army.